devikaas2003/HandyDraw-Gesture-Controlled-AI-Drawing-Emergency-Alerts/README.md

-# HandyDraw-Gesture-Controlled-AI-Drawing-Emergency-Alerts
-Gesture-controlled AI drawing assistant with real-time hand tracking.
-Draw with your index finger, clear canvas with a full hand, and send instant WhatsApp emergency alerts using a special hand gesture.
+# HandyDraw: Gesture Controlled AI Drawing & Emergency Alerts

+HandyDraw is an AI-powered, gesture-controlled drawing assistant.
+Using a webcam and Mediapipe hand tracking, you can:

+- Draw on a virtual canvas using your index finger.
+- Clear the canvas by showing all five fingers.
+- Send an instant WhatsApp emergency message with a unique hand gesture (4 fingers up, 1 down).

+This project demonstrates the power of computer vision, gesture recognition, and automation, combining creativity and safety.

+## Features
+- Gesture drawing
+- Clear canvas
+- WhatsApp emergency alerts
+- Real-time preview

+## Future Implementations
+- Voice alerts
+- Multi-hand gesture support
+- Customizable brushes and shapes
+- Gesture shortcuts (undo, redo, save)
+- Expand emergency notifications to SMS or Email
+- Mobile/web version

+## Installation
+...